Mahmoudiyah, Iraq: US invasion of Iraq 2003, Battle of Mahmoudiyah

-3rd Platoon moved wounded into the building and began treating casualties while engaging hostile forces.
+3rd Platoon moved the wounded into the building and began treating casualties while engaging hostile forces.
 Soldiers moved under fire to gain superior positions and fire superiority.
 Paramilitary forces were eliminated or pushed back while US Forces lacked the numbers to pursue them into town without undue risk.
-The wounded were evacuated without deaths due the extraordinary heroism of the Battalion Surgeon and senior Medic whom drove through town under intense fire in an unarmored FLA from the Battalion Tactical Command Post north of town.
+The wounded were evacuated without deaths due the extraordinary heroism of the battalion medics.
+The battalion surgeon, senior medic, and other medics drove through town under intense fire in an unarmored FLA from the Battalion Tactical Command Post north of town to join the 3rd PLT medic in triaging, treating, and evacuating the wounded.
 3rd Platoon eliminated all fighters preventing safe MEDEVAC and secured several landing zones as MEDEVAC aviation had difficulty finding safe sites to land.

 With the seriously wounded evacuated, sporadic fighting continued as paramilitary forces harassed the coalition perimeter and area of control.
 3rd Platoon continued to move on the insurgents but lacked the manpower to move without risking being spread detrimentally thin across the entire town.
 Fighting continued throughout the night in sporadic bouts.
 3rd Platoon was reenforced by the remainder of A Co.
 Early in the morning of the 14th, Insurgents attempted to drive a VBIED into the Ba'ath building.
 The VBIED was stopped by a machine gun team before it could cause any more casualties.
 This signaled the end of insurgent efforts to harass US Forces.

 The following morning, 14 April 2003, A Co. was directed out of Mahmoudiyah and elements of Army Civil Affairs and other units were deployed to work with community leaders to assess damages and plan for stability and support operations.
 This incident can be linked to the history of Coalition Operations that led to the regression of relations with the people of Mahmoudiyah.